Breast Implant Removal and Capsulectomy in Scottsdale, AZ

 Explant and Capsulectomy With Breast Lift

-Following your procedure, a surgical bra will be placed around the breasts to protect them as they heal.
-Swelling and bruising may develop, but these side effects should resolve after a few days.
+Following your procedure, a surgical bra will be placed around the breasts to protect them as they heal, as well as help reduce swelling.
+Swelling and bruising may occur, but these side effects typically resolve within a few days.
 You will be asked to refrain from any strenuous activities that may put stress on your breasts for a few weeks.
-You can go back to work between one and two weeks after your surgery.
+While recovery times vary, most patients can return to work between one and two weeks after surgery.
+You may experience some discomfort following your implant removal procedure.
+Dr. Spies will prescribe you medication to help minimize the pain.

 Explant and capsulectomy is an extensive procedure.
 Most are performed utilizing the scars you have from your first surgery.
 However, the operation may require a longer scar than the one used when your implants were placed.
 The scars will fade over time and are well hidden by bathing suit tops and bras.